messer/ssh-hardening/README.md

 SSH Hardening
 =========

+Forked from ameliaikeda/ssh-hardening.
 This is a role to give a baseline level of security to SSH on systems.

 Role Variables
 --------------